Dear Evan Hansen: Broadway (2016–2022)

 The show played its first international performance at the Royal Alexandra Theatre in Toronto.
 The production began previews on March 5, 2019, and opened on March 28, 2019.
 The role of Evan Hansen was played by Robert Markus, and Zachary Noah Piser on Wednesday and Saturday matinees.
 The cast also included Jessica Sherman as Heidi Hansen, Evan Buliung as Larry Murphy, Claire Rankin as Cynthia Murphy, Alessandro Costantini as Jared Kleinman, Shakura Dickson as Alana Beck, Sean Patrick Dolan as Connor Murphy and Stephanie La Rochelle as Zoe Murphy.
-Understudies Erin Breen, Malinda Carroll, Jay Davis, David Jeffery, Laura Mae Nason, Kaitlyn Santa Juana and Josh Strobl rounded out the cast.
 Despite extending its booking period through September, the production closed early on July 21, 2019.

-Original London production
+West End (2019–2022)

-A West End production opened at the Noël Coward Theatre from November 2019.
+A West End production opened at the Noël Coward Theatre in London from November 2019.
 The show began previews on October 29, before officially opening on November 19.
 The role of Evan Hansen was played by Sam Tutty, who won Laurence Olivier Award for Best Actor in a Leading Role in a Musical for his performance.
 At only 22 years old of age, he became one of the youngest winners in the category.
 The rest of the cast included Rebecca McKinnis as Heidi Hansen, Lauren Ward as Cynthia Murphy, Rupert Young as Larry Murphy, Jack Loxton as Jared Kleinman, Iona Fraser as Alana Beck, Lucy Anderson as Zoe and Doug Colling as Connor Murphy.
-Understudies and covers included Marcus Harman as the alternate Evan Hansen, Tricia Adele-Turner, David Breeds, Haydn Cox, Natalie Kassanga, Hannah Lindsey, Mark Peachey, Courtney Stapleton, Alex Thomas-Smith, and James Winter.
+Understudies and covers included Natalie Kassanga and Courtney Stapleton.

-The show closed in March 2020 due to the COVID-19 pandemic in the United Kingdom and reopened on October 26, 2021 with all of the cast returning with the exception of Nicole Raquel Dennis, whose role as Alana was taken over by Iona Fraser.
+The show closed in March 2020 due to the COVID-19 pandemic in the United Kingdom and reopened on October 26, 2021, with all of the cast returning with the exception of Nicole Raquel Dennis, whose role as Alana was taken over by Iona Fraser.
 The production played its final performance in the West End on October 22, 2022.

+Buenos Aires (2023–2024)

+A Buenos Aires production, directed by Sebastián Irigo, opened at the Metropolitan Theatre in May 2023 and ended in March 2024.
+The cast includes Máximo Meyer as Evan Hansen, Julia Zenko as Heidi Hansen, Rochi Hernandez as Zoe Murphy, Laura Conforte as Cynthia Murphy, Fabio Aste and Diego Mariani as Larry Murphy, Guido Balzaretti and Alan Madanes as Connor Murphy, Mariano Condolucci as Jared Kleinman and Mariel Percossi as Alana Beck.

+Finland (2023)

+A Finnish production opened on September 28, 2023, at the Helsinki City Theatre in Helsinki.
+The script and songs were translated for the production by Reita Lounatvuori and Hanna Kaila.
+The production was directed by Kari Arffman and starred Petja Pulkkinen as Evan Hansen, Nina Tapio as Heidi Hansen, Niki Rautén as Connor Murphy, Riikka Riikonen as Zoe Murphy, Sanna Majuri as Cynthia Murphy, Antti Timonen as Larry Murphy, Lumi Aunio as Alana Beck and Samuli Pajunen as Jared Kleinman.